Hereditary Cancer Screening

 Ask our staff how you can qualify for a No Cost Screening.

-Cancer genomics testing analyzes mutations in a patient’s DNA known to be associated with an increased risk of hereditary cancer.
+Cancer screening and genomics testing analyzes mutations in a patient’s DNA known to be associated with an increased risk of hereditary cancer.
 Our laboratory provides a comprehensive report indicating a patient’s potential susceptibility to various hereditary cancers.
 This testing uses the latest next generation sequencing technology to analyze patient samples in a rapid and accurate fashion.
 This information helps guide a clinician’s route of personalized therapy dependent on the specific genomic mutation and associated cancer.

 Screens for the following Types of Cancer